great-expectations/great_expectations/docs/tutorials/create_expectations.rst

                     batch_kwargs = {'query': 'SELECT YOUR_ROWS FROM YOUR_TABLE'}

-        A batch is a sample from a data asset, sliced according to a particular rule.
-Generators are classes that implement these rules in Great Expectations.
-The examples of ``batch_kwargs`` above are the inputs of the default Generators that come with Great Expectations.
+        The examples of ``batch_kwargs`` above can also be the outputs of "generators" used by Great Expectations.
 You can read about the default Generators' behavior and how to implement additional generators in this article: :ref:`batch_generator`.

 |
-The previous call loaded one of the batches of the ``data__dir/default/npidata`` data asset (one of the files).
+Now you have the contents of one of the files loaded as batch of the data asset ``data__dir/default/npidata``.

 6. Author Expectations